 - Failing to act in accordance with reasonable expectations of what's acceptable.

-- Banning outright of 31 specific practices including: falsely claiming to be a signatory to a Code of Practice; falsely claiming to be approved, endorsed or authorised by a public or private body; falsely stating that a vehicle will only be available for a very limited time in order to elicit an immediate decision to buy.
+- 31 specific practices are banned outright including: falsely claiming to be a signatory to a Code of Practice; falsely claiming to be approved, endorsed or authorised by a public or private body; falsely stating that a vehicle will only be available for a very limited time in order to elicit an immediate decision to buy.

-If you choose to buy over the Internet, your rights will depend on who the seller is.
+If you buy online, your rights will depend on who the seller is.

 If you're buying online from a private seller you have the same rights as if buying face-to-face from a private seller.
 This also applies if you're buying online from an auction site where you bid to buy from a private seller.